github2mahesh/Advanced-Programming-in-R/README.md

 # Advanced Programming in R
-This repository showcases lab assignments completed in an Advanced R Programming course.
+This repository showcases lab assignments completed in Advanced R Programming course.

 **Welcome!** This repository contains my lab assignments from the **Advanced R Programming** course.